ryushi32/home-assistant-purpleair/README.md

 enhance, and redistribute as you see fit.

 ## Releases

+### 2.0.3
+Added support for dual sensor devices that have a physical issue with one sensor.
+If a device has dual sensors and one of them is > 300 difference, it will set the confidence to "Severe" and instead of averaging the values, will use the lower value exclusively.

 ### 2.0.1
 Replace public purple air device support (via purpleair.com) and replace